 Once the MLV is installed and sealed with the caulk, you have the option of gluing a layer of the 1/2″ or the 1″ closed cell foam mat directly to the back of the MLV membrane.

 Now the America mat will help, but is not essential to obtain good soundproofing from this system.
 Once the MLV and the closed cell foam are installed onto the stud framework it is time to drywall both sides of the wall assembly.
 I would recommend using 5/8″ drywall on both sides of the wall to add additional mass and therefore additional soundproofing to the enclosure.

-Finally, when you install your door, you will want to install a solid core door which will help to block the noise from escaping through the door.
+Finally, when you install your door, you will want to install either a soundproof door or a solid core door which will help to block the noise from escaping through the door.